 The weight loss industry is a very profitable niche, bringing in $60.5 billion dollars in 2013 according to a Market Research Report.
 Millions of people find weight loss a constant battle, which makes them receptive to creative weight loss marketing statements.
 A claim of quick weight loss paired with before and after pictures is pretty much a slam dunk method for producing sales.
 The question is how far can weight loss companies go in making advertising claims?

 The standard for what can and cannot be said in weight loss marketing pieces is relatively simple.
-Each claim must be supported by objective scientific proof.
-Put another way, you can’t just make things up, something affiliates, in particular, are known to do.
+A business must support each with objective scientific proof.
+Put another way, you can’t just make things up, something we all know affiliates do on occasion.

 A particular area of abuse in the weight loss niche involves dietary supplements, body wraps, herbal products, and creams.
 The field is so toxic that the FTC has actually issued a list of seven claims that it considers deceptive per se.
 Make these claims, and you are asking for legal problems.